zeach1/eclipse-bot/README.md

 Make a fork of this repository, make your code changes, and make a pull request.
 Feel free to ping me (@Paul#8664) in the server to review your code.

+Use [JSDoc](https://jsdoc.app/tags-type.html) in all of your code to make modifying code as simple as possible.

 ## License

 [MIT](./LICENSE)